 (Incidentally, the Villa Savoye was oriented diagonally to the cardinal points, as was Palladio's Villa Rotonda.)

-Le Corbusier’s thinking about the sun was vitally shaped by the 1930 CIAM congress and others that followed.
-At that meeting he presented the Ville Radieuse, and according to Kenneth Frampton, he realized the “heliothermic limitations” of the cruciform skyscraper that populated his ideal city.
+Next he began to rework the famous cruciform skyscraper that populated his ideal city, Ville Radieuse.
+He now realized the “heliothermic limitations” of the design, according to Kenneth Frampton.
 By 1933, Le Corbusier discarded the cruciform and introduced a new “sun-inflected high-rise form,” where most of the spaces could face south.
 Le Corbusier, as Frampton revealed, explained this design in a footnote in the Antwerp Plan:

 "During these past few years, I have reworked the design of the crossplan skyscraper and evolved a more living form with the same static safety margin: a form dictated by sunlight.… There are no longer any offices facing north.
 And this new form is infinitely more full of life."

-Also in Le Poeme de l'Angle Droit, Le Corbusier painted a tall, narrow building overlaid with the tall parabolic path of the summer sun and the lower curve of winter.
-The building, with east- and west-facing brises-soleil, clearly refers to the Unité d'Habitation, which was in development at the same time.
+Moreover, in Le Poeme de l'Angle Droit, Le Corbusier painted a tall, narrow building overlaid with the tall parabolic path of the summer sun and the lower curve of winter.
+The building clearly refers to the Unité d'Habitation, and the with east- and west-facing brises-soleil are enshrined as an intention.

 The verse corresponding to this image reads, in part: